 Grades 7–12 Intermediate to Advanced

-Student focused on solving a programming competition problem on a laptop
+Student solving a Canadian Computing Competition problem on a laptop in Kitchener-Waterloo

 About this course